andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-2.md

 ```

 We see that `interpret` for `PreT Ap f a` works just like `interpret` for
-`Ap f a`...so we don't lose any power, it's the same as always if we wanted to
+`Ap f a`; we don't lose any power, it's the same as always if we wanted to just
-just use `Ap f a` covariantly to interpret into a parser.
-Exactly what we did
+use `Ap f a` covariantly to interpret into a parser.
+Exactly what we did when we
-when we wrote our parser generation.
+wrote our parser generation.

 But, we also gain `preDivisibleT`, which lets us `interpret` into a
 contravariant `Divisible` context!
 Just like as if we had `Div f a`!
 This is